kuzzleio/documentation-old/src/sdk-reference/collection/scroll.md

 }
 ```

+Returns a [SearchResult](/sdk-reference/search-result/) object containing the next page of the scroll session, and the `scrollId` to be used by the next `scroll` action.
+A scroll session is always initiated by a `search` action by using the `scroll` argument; more information below.

 <aside class="notice">
   There is a small delay between documents creation and their existence in our search layer, usually a couple of seconds.
 That means that a document that was just been created won't be returned by this function
 </aside>